Divisions: Varsity, Junior Varsity, Middle School, Elementary

 This is a required event for all competing students.

-The Battery is a required individual event at the Olympiad.
-For all age divisions (aside from Collegiate and Family), it counts towards the individual Olympiad Championship.
+The Battery Exam is a required individual event at the Olympiad.
+For all age divisions, it counts towards the individual Olympiad Championship.
 The Battery, however, is also an event in its own right, with 400 multiple choice questions on all aspects, eras, and places in history.
-Note that in 2022, the Battery will be used to determine seedings in the International History Bee World Championships.
+Note that in 2023, the Battery will be used to determine seedings in the International History Bee World Championships.
 The preliminary round results of the International History Bee World Championships will then determine the composition of teams for the International History Bowl World Championships and the Hextathlon.

 Normally, the top three students from a country or state will form the A Team for that country or state, the next top three scoring students will form Team B and so on per age group.
 However, some teams may consist of just two students due to the need for rounding, while solo students will be paired up with students from a different country and/or state in their same division.
 Solo teams will not be permitted.